 Our terms of use allow (and greatly appreciate!) using the YouTube embed code or linking to our YouTube videos for sharing on websites, learning management systems (LMS), social media, and presentations.
 This means that using a YouTube link or embedding from our YouTube video(s) [such as what Google Slides will do when inserting a YouTube link] which ultimately connects to our video(s) on YouTube is fine.
 This helps people find us, and it helps us reach others as part of our purpose.
 You don't have to ask us about using our YouTube links or YouTube embed codes!

-Good news!
-Unless there is a major identified issue, we do not delete our old videos.
-Therefore, YouTube links/embed codes should hold even for old videos.
+No. Unless there is a major identified issue, we do not delete our old videos.
+YouTube links/embed codes should continue to work even for old videos.
 Learn more here.
-Do you represent a business or commercial entity?
+I represent a business entity, and I'd like to know if I can have your video on my website or platform?

 Our terms of use allow for using our free handouts from our handout page for classroom use as long as (1) our free handouts are not being used for financial gain, (2) our handouts are not available in any edited form publicly- meaning that publicly they exist as the same file type; nothing added or removed, (3) text or design from our free handouts are not copied into a document or work, and (4) our name remains on our handouts so we are credited (which helps others find us).